City of Milwaukee Food Sanitation Grading System

 C = Below 60 points

-Temporarily Closed = Less than 60% or imminent health hazard.
+Temporarily Closed = Less than 60 points or imminent health hazard.
 The establishment will re-open after all priority violations have been corrected and the imminent health hazard is eliminated.

 Food service establishments can earn points back upon re-inspection.
 Corrected violations will earn points back, provided they were not repeat violations, based on the FDA violation criteria and point values below: